snijderlab/rustyms/docs/python/source/index.md

 - {py:class}`~rustyms.Fragment` Theoretical fragment ion
 - {py:class}`~rustyms.SequenceElement` One position in a peptide sequence with amino acid and modifications
-- {py:class}`~rustyms.LinearPeptide` Peptide sequence, modifications, and charge, using [ProForma 2.0](https://proforma.readthedocs.io) (see {ref}`ProForma support` for more information)
+- {py:class}`~rustyms.CompoundPeptidoformIon` Peptide sequence, modifications, and charge, using [ProForma 2.0](https://proforma.readthedocs.io) (see {ref}`ProForma support` for more information)
 - {py:class}`~rustyms.RawPeak` A single peak in a mass spectrum